 English novelist Graham Greene (1904 – 1991) was restless, at times, greatly uneasy.
 This feeling is in his novels and thickens these memoirs, A Sort of Life.
 He admits a great fear of boredom, of a mind contained.

 And the motive for recording these scraps of the past?
 It is much the same motive that has made me a novelist: a desire to reduce a chaos of experience to some sort of order.

-Greene was born within years of Steinbeck, Hemingway and Faulkner.
+Greene was born at the turn of the 19th century within years of American writers Steinbeck, Hemingway and Faulkner.
 Unlike them, however, he never won a Nobel Prize, although he was shortlisted twice.
 Critics pigeonholed Greene as a Catholic novelist.
-Although he defined that type of writing he objected to the label.
+Although he defined that type of writing in many ways, he objected to the label.